acareaga/tetris/README.md

 Tetris is entirely built of single blocks.
 Each shape is comprised of four blocks that shift coordinates on the board grid.
 To stack shapes and clear rows on the grid, each block must detect the collection it's within relative to other pieces.

 Functions to move the block down, left, and right must first check whether the space is available.
-A lot of the logic is repetitive given you are just addiing or subtracting one from each block's X or Y value.
+A lot of the logic is repetitive given you are just adding or subtracting 1 from each block's X or Y value.

 For example: